yuriy-kormin/python-project-52/README.md

 # Task Manager

-It's a classic task manager project with opportunity to set marks and set executor for each task.
+It's a classic task manager project with opportunity to set marks and set performer for each task.

 ## STATUS